Joshua Tree National Park

 Jumbo Rocks Campground

-• Location: Central part of the park
+• Location: Central area of the park

 Black Rock Campground

-• Location: North-western edge of the park, near Yucca Valley
+• Location: Northwest corner near Yucca Valley

 Indian Cove Campground